NYT: Party Of Freedom Fries And Birtherism Abandoned Issue-Oriented Politics!

-Category: World Politics Hits: 3Really, New York Times?
+Category: World Politics Hits: 4Really, New York Times?
 Republican lawmakers are passing voting restrictions to pacify right-wing activists still gripped by former President Donald J. Trump’s lie that a largely favorable election was rigged against them.
 G.O.P. leaders are lashing out in Trumpian fashion at businesses, baseball and the news media to appeal to many of the same conservatives and voters.
 And debates over the size and scope of government have been overshadowed by the sort of culture war clashes that the tabloid king relished....
 [Trump's] preference for engaging in red-meat political fights rather than governing and policymaking have left party leaders in a state of confusion over what they stand for....
 Having, quite literally, abandoned their traditional party platform last year to accommodate Mr. Trump, Republicans have organized themselves around opposition to the perceived excesses of the left and borrowed his scorched-earth tactics as they do battle.

 Read more https://crooksandliars.com/2021/04/nyts-party-freedom-fries-and-birtherism